arcxp/datadog-service-catalog-metadata-provider/README.md

 - [Datadog Service Definition API](https://docs.datadoghq.com/tracing/service_catalog/service_definition_api/)
 - [JSON Schema for the Datadog Service Definition](https://github.com/Datadog/schema/blob/main/service-catalog/v2/schema.json)
 - [Working example for the Org Rules File](https://github.com/arcxp/.github/blob/main/service-catalog-rules.yml)

+## Thanks

+- GitHub Copilot was exceptionally helpful in the writing of tests and documentation for this program.
+- Datadog personnel have been instrumental in helping me understand the API and the schema, and have been very helpful in getting this Action to a place where it's ready for public consumption.
+- My own leadership, especially Jason Taylor and Jason Bartz, have been highly supportive of this project, and have provided invaluable peer review.
+- Anybody who has contributed to this project, either through code, documentation, creating issues, or testing.

+Thanks everybody!